Cong, oppn parties walk out of RS after Naidu rejects demand to revoke suspension of 12 MPs | Politics

 “I don't think the appeal of the Leader of the Opposition is worth considering.
 I am not considering it at all,'' he added.

-Also, the rules require the chair to name the members before a motion of suspension is moved, which did not happen when the 12 MPs were suspended on a government motion on November 29, he said, adding that the chair had on Monday not even allowed him to raise of point of order, which as per the well-settled conventions of Rajya Sabha is always permitted.
+Also, the rules require the chair to name the members before a motion of suspension is moved, which did not happen when the 12 MPs were suspended on a government motion on November 29, he said, adding that the chair had on Monday not even allowed him to raise of point of order, which according to the well-settled conventions of Rajya Sabha is always permitted.

 A member named by the chair has to withdraw from the proceedings of the House.